moznion/Test-JsonAPI-Autodoc/README.md

 # NAME

-Test::More::WithAutoDoc - It's new $module
+Test::More::Autodoc - It's new $module

 # SYNOPSIS

-    use Test::More::WithAutoDoc;
+    use Test::More::Autodoc;

 # DESCRIPTION

-Test::More::WithAutoDoc is ...
+Test::More::Autodoc is ...

 # LICENSE